Peter-Adjao/wireframing/README.md

 - **Aligning developers and designers** on the exact design specifications.

 In essence, high-fidelity wireframes act as the **blueprint of the final product’s UI**, bridging the gap between design concepts and actual development.

+## Popular Wireframing Tools

+Wireframing can be done using a variety of tools, ranging from simple sketching apps to professional design software.
+The choice of tool often depends on the **fidelity of the wireframe**, the **team’s workflow**, and the **level of collaboration required**.

+Some commonly used wireframing tools include:
+- **Figma**
+- **Sketch**
+- **Adobe XD**
+- **Balsamiq**
+- **InVision**
+- **Axure RP**

+### Figma (Recommended Tool)
+**Figma** is one of the most popular and widely used tools for wireframing and UI/UX design.

+**Key Features:**
+- **Browser-based & cross-platform** – works on Windows, macOS, Linux, and even mobile.
+- **Real-time collaboration** – multiple team members can work on the same file simultaneously.
+- **Component libraries** – reuse elements like buttons and forms for consistency.
+- **Prototyping** – link wireframes together to simulate user flows.
+- **Version control** – track changes and revert if necessary.

+**Why Figma is Useful for Wireframing:**
+- Allows designers to quickly move from **low-fidelity sketches to high-fidelity wireframes** in one tool.
+- Supports **live feedback and commenting**, making collaboration between designers, developers, and stakeholders seamless.
+- Easy to learn and accessible, even for beginners.

+Because of its **collaborative features, accessibility, and versatility**, Figma is an excellent choice for individuals and teams looking to design and refine wireframes effectively.